GingaaBread/GNOStatic/src/object_orientation/properties.md

 ```

 Note how a custom getter is specified using the keywords `with` and `get` and behaves like a method.
-A custom getter must have a return statement in all branches.
+A custom getter must have a get statement in all branches, yielding the respective value.
 The identity operator `it` inside a custom getter always refers to the property.

 ::: tip
-The identity operator can be left out if it is the only or leftmost part of the return expression.
+The identity operator can be left out if it is the only or last part of the expression.
 :::

 ## Custom Setter